JQ-08/FurstFurniture/README.md

     *The above URL is just an example.
 Please edit the URL according to your file's name and location.

 ## Example accounts
-**To access the admin panel, one must use the username and password provideed below for the admin role.
+**To access the admin panel, one must use the username and password provided below for the admin role.
 No other username and password can access the admin panel.**

 | Role | Username | Email | Password |
 |---|---|---|---|